F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Related Work

-For policy evaluation methods, the objective of all agents is to jointly minimize the mean square projected Bellman error (MSPBE). \cite{macua2015distributed} and \cite{stankovic2016multi} are fully decentralized multi-agent extensions of gradient temporal difference (GTD-2) \cite{sutton2009fast} and linear temporal-difference with gradient correction (TDC) \cite{sutton2009fast}. \cite{lee2018primal} also develops a fully decentralized multi-agent extensions of GTD-2 and using the ordinary differential equation (ODE) method to establish the asymptotic convergence.
-More recently, standard TD learning~\cite{tesauro1995temporal}, instead of gradient-TD, has been generalized to this MARL setting, with special focuses on finite-sample analyses~\cite{doan2019finite}.
-The cooperative MARL for decentralized optimal policy learning can be traced back to~\cite{varshavskaya2009efficient}. \cite{kar2013cal} combines the idea of consensus and innovation to the standard Q-learning algorithm, proposes the $\mathcal{QD}$-learning algorithm.
-Compared with the value-based MARL method, the policy-gradient-based method is more applied to decentralized works.
-Some works follows a local actor and a consensus critic update scheme. \cite{cassano2018multi} and \cite{suttle2019multi} propose a fully decentralized policy gradient and actor-critic method to solve fully cooperative POSG problems separately.
-The method \cite{zhang2018fully} derives two multi-agent actor-critic algorithms for policy optimization, which employs a distributed evaluation strategy by combining diffusion learning \cite{sayed2014adaptive} and TD.
-This method introduces each agent's local estimation of the counterfactual baseline, and uses a consensus constraint to make the local estimation as accurate as possible compared to the centralized counterfactual baseline.
-Although the above methods are decentralized for fully cooperative POSG, they still assume that all agents share policies.
-The limitation of communication bandwidth makes the above method unable to extend to large-scale multi-agent scenarios. \cite{zhang2019distributed} is not the same as \cite{zhang2018fully} to learn the local estimate of the centralized optimal critic and then learn the optimal policy independently.
-Instead, it learns the local estimate of the centralized optimal policy and then learns the optimal critic independently.
-In addition, although \cite{zhang2019distributed} decomposes the centralized critic, which avoids the communication cost due to the need of the policies of all other agents, it also makes the learned critic expression ability inadequate and cannot solve complex tasks.
-Later in~\cite{zhang2018networked}, the same idea as~\cite{zhang2018fully} is extended to the continuous control setting. \cite{zhang2018networked} develop an on-policy actor-critic algorithm, using the recent development of the expected policy gradient method~\cite{whitesonexpected}. \cite{qu2019value} is also working under the problem setting of~\cite{zhang2018fully}, which extends~\cite{dai2018sbeed} to the multi-agent scenario.
+Compared with the value-based MARL methods, the actor-critic-based algorithms are also more applied to decentralized works.
+Some works follow a local actor and a consensus critic update scheme. \citet{cassano2018multi} and \citet{suttle2019multi} propose a fully decentralized policy gradient and actor-critic method to solve fully cooperative POSG problems separately. \citet{zhang2018fully} derives two multi-agent actor-critic algorithms for policy optimization, which employs a distributed evaluation strategy by combining diffusion learning \citep{sayed2014adaptive} and TD, to solve the fully observable stochastic games.
+This method introduces each agent's local estimation of the counterfactual baseline and uses a consensus constraint to make the local estimation as accurate as possible compared to the centralized counterfactual baseline.
+Although the above methods are decentralized for fully cooperative POSG (except for \citet{zhang2018fully}, which is proposed for general cooperative problem), they still assume that all agents share value functions.
+The massive information exchange makes the above method unable to extend to large-scale multi-agent scenarios. \citet{zhang2019distributed} is not the same as \citet{zhang2018fully} to learn the local estimate of the centralized optimal critic and then learn the optimal policy independently.
+Instead, it learns the local estimate of the optimal centralized policy and then learns the optimal critic independently.
+Later in~\citet{zhang2018networked}, the same idea as~\citet{zhang2018fully} is extended to the continuous control setting. \citet{zhang2018networked} develop an on-policy actor-critic algorithm, using the recent development of the expected policy gradient method~\citep{whitesonexpected}. \citet{qu2019value} is also working under the problem setting of~\citet{zhang2018fully}, which extends~\citet{dai2018sbeed} to the multi-agent scenario.